Weaver D's Delicious Fine Foods

-Weaver D's Delicious Fine Foods (colloquially known as Weaver D's) is a soul-food restaurant in Athens, Georgia, United States.
+Weaver D's Delicious Fine Foods (colloquially known as Weaver D's) was a soul-food restaurant in Athens, Georgia, United States.
+It was in business for 40 years.
 Founded in 1986, replacing the former Riverside Cafe, it came to international attention six years later when local band R.E.M. named its eighth studio album, Automatic for the People, after the phrase the restaurant's owner Dexter Weaver says to his customers instead of "you're welcome."
 The restaurant is named Weaver D's as a throwback to Weaver's school days, when he was always at the end of the teacher's roll call.
 It can seat 40 customers.
 In 2007, the James Beard Foundation named it an American Classic, a designation given to small restaurants who provide "good, down-home food" and "unmatched hospitality."

 R.E.M. lead singer Michael Stipe, a regular customer at the restaurant, approached Weaver with Bertis Downs, the band's manager and attorney, to get permission to use the restaurant's slogan.

 "We had been burglarized the night before and had already been struggling.
 I wasn't the juvenated person I normally am when I sat down with them.
 At first I thought they were salesmen.
 When they introduced themselves and told me what they wanted, I began to smile."